Children First approach to curriculum

 Hassall Grove Outside School Hours operates within the grounds of Hassall Grove Public School on Buckwell Avenue, Hassall Grove.

 The service operates from 7am – 9am for Before School Care, 3 – 6:30pm for After School Care and 7am – 6:30pm during Vacation Care.

 We provide a safe and friendly environment where during Before and After school care our program and menu is completely based on the children’s needs and interests.

-Vacation Care, which operates during school holidays is a great opportunity for children to engage with others from different school within the community.
-It’s a fun filled day with many interesting activities provided that include arts and craft, cooking experiences, free choice play and a range of incursions and excursions.
+Vacation Care, which operates during school holidays is a great opportunity for children to engage with others from different schools within the community.
+It’s always a fun-filled calendar with many interesting activities provided, including arts and craft, cooking experiences, free choice play and a range of incursions and excursions.